-No applicant for admission shall, on the basis of, race, color, ethnicity, national origin, immigration status, sex (including sexual orientation or gender identity or expression), pregnancy, mental or physical disability, age, religion, height, weight, marital or family status, military status, ancestry or genetic information be discriminated against.
+No applicant for admission shall, on the basis of, race, color, ethnicity, national origin, immigration status, sex (including sexual orientation, sex characteristics, sexual stereotypes or gender identity or expression), pregnancy or related conditions, mental or physical disability, age, religion, height, weight, marital or family status, military status, ancestry or genetic information be discriminated against.

 Homeless students who meet the Federal definition of homeless may enroll in the Academy.
 Such students will be under the direction of the Academy's Liaison for Homeless Children with regard to enrollment procedures.
-The Homeless Education Liaison is Paula Bremerkamp.
+The Homeless Education Liaison is Karen Martinez